A Blur Busters Holiday 2017 Special Feature by Mark D. Rejhon

 Blur Busters Law Is Also a Vicious Cycle

 The Blur Busters Law (1ms of persistence = 1 pixel of motion blurring per 1000 pixels/sec) becomes a vicious cycle when it comes to increasing resolutions and increasing FOV.
-Persistence limitations are more easily noticed with the following:
+Persistence limitations and stroboscopic artifacts are more easily noticed with the following: